saitejaY-119/TwitterAssignment/README.md

 # TwitterAssignment

-This project provides a REST API for interacting with the Twitter API to search for users and retrieve their tweets.
+This project provides a REST API for interacting with the Twitter API to search for users and retrieve their tweets with the help of twitter4J java library.

 ## Installation